1 August 2023

 Using social media in day-to-day life is increasingly the norm.
-It’s no surprise that employers want to see candidates online.
+It’s no surprise that employers, therefore, want to see candidates online.
 Not only does it show engagement with new technologies, but it demonstrates your digital competence too.

 5. Create a LinkedIn account

-Designed for ‘anyone looking to navigate their professional life,’ LinkedIn help you to log your work experience, your academic and professional achievements, and network with industry experts.
+Designed for ‘anyone looking to navigate their professional life,’ LinkedIn enables you to log your work experience, your academic/professional achievements, and network with industry experts.

 6. Engage in industry-related news

-Whilst top grades, relevant work experience, and a professional online presence are very attractive to employers, they are also looking for candidates who demonstrate solid commercial awareness!
+Whilst good academic qualifications, work experience, and a professional online presence are very attractive to employers, they are also looking for candidates who demonstrate solid commercial awareness!

-Staying up to date on developments in your industry, following key influencers in the field and engaging with news pieces, commentaries, and podcasts related to your sector, is a fantastic way to show that you’re a serious candidate!
+Staying up to date on developments in your industry, following key influencers in the field and engaging with news pieces, commentaries, and podcasts regarding such affairs is a great way to show that you’re a serious candidate!

-You can do this by sharing relevant posts, tweets, and articles and by actively engaging in online discussions about the things that interest you.
+You can do this quite easily by sharing relevant posts, tweets, and articles and by actively engaging in online discussions.

 Not too difficult right?